NanomatchGmbH/nanoscope-docs/docs/source/user_guide/computed_properties.rst

 Property description
 ~~~~~~~~~~~~~~~~~~~~

+..
+Todo: add a summary of every property like method, units, references.
+This makes live of the user so much easier

 Ionization potential (IP) and electron affinity (EA), commonly referred to as HOMO and LUMO, are computed by the ESAnalysis module on molecules embedded in thin-film morphologies provided by Deposit.
 The impact of the unique electrostatic environment of each individual molecule is explicitly taken into account.
 This approach provides:

 * Distributions of IP and EA (density of states, DOS) in organic semiconductor materials